-These are primarily managed with either lifelong dietary intervention alone or a combination of diet and drug therapy.
+Many of the disorders in groups affecting nitrogen, carbohydrates and lipids primarily managed with either lifelong dietary intervention alone or a combination of diet, vitamins, supplements, and drug therapy.

 Newborn screening programs help to identify infants with IEM shortly after birth.
 Many, but not all IEM are tested for in newborn screening; this will vary in each country.

 An example of a disorder of amino acid (protein) metabolism is Phenylketonuria (PKU).
-PKU is one of the more common disorders although it is still rare, it occurs in approximately 1 in every 12,000 newborns worldwide.1
+PKU is one of the more common disorders although it is still rare, it occurs in approximately 1 in every 23 930 newborns worldwide.

 The ‘building blocks’ of protein are called amino acids.
-In PKU, due to the lack of an enzyme known as phenylalanine hydroxylase, the body cannot properly deal with one of the amino acids known as phenylalanine (phe) and phe can then build up to toxic levels in the blood.
-This means that people with PKU need to severely restrict the amount of protein they eat.
+In PKU, due to the lack of an enzyme known as phenylalanine hydroxylase, the body cannot properly deal with one of the amino acids known as phenylalanine (Phe) and Phe can then build up to toxic levels in the blood.
+This means that people with PKU need to severely restrict the amount of natural protein they eat.